Zulko/moviepy/docs/getting_started/videoclips.rst

     myclip.save_frame("frame.png") # by default the first frame is extracted myclip.save_frame("frame.jpeg", t='01:00:00') # frame at time t=1h

-If the clip has a mask it will be exported as the alpha layer of the image unless you specify ``withmask=False``.
+If the clip has a mask it will be exported as the alpha layer of the image unless you specify ``with_mask=False``.